Abyssale API Reference — Image, Video & PDF Generation API (v2026-08-17)

 {}

-Export banners as ZIP archive (asynchronous)
+Export generated assets as a ZIP archive (asynchronous)

 Authorizations: